• Dec 15, 2025

 Source of Funds (SOF) refers to the origin of funds that an individual or entity uses in a specific transaction or investment.

-Businesses need to collect this information from their customers to ensure that the transactions aren’t made for money laundering purposes.
+Businesses need to collect this information from their customers as part of the KYC/CDD process to ensure that transactions aren’t made for money laundering purposes.
+This is a key part of anti-money laundering regulatory compliance in most jurisdictions.

 Examples of Source of Funds